 Our business is materially impacted by our client mix and the seasonality of their business.
-Based upon our current client mix and their current projected business volumes, we anticipate our revenue will be at its lowest in the first quarter of our fiscal year and at its highest in the fourth quarter of our fiscal year.
+Based upon our current client mix and their current projected business volumes, we anticipate our run rate service fee revenue business activity will be at its highest in the fourth quarter of our fiscal year.
 We are unable to predict how the seasonality of future clients' business may affect our quarterly revenue and whether the seasonality may change due to modifications to a client's business.
-As such, we believe that results of operations for a quarterly period may not be indicative of the results for any other quarter or for the full year.
+As such, we believe results of operations for a quarterly period may not be indicative of the results for any other quarter or for the full year.